DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Methodology

-\end{footnotesize} The segmentation sub-network exploits the commonalities and differences between $x_{0}$ and $\hat{x}_{0_g}$ to predict pixel-wise anomaly scores as close as possible to the ground truth mask.
-The segmentation loss is defined as: \begin{small}
+The segmentation sub-network exploits the commonalities and differences between $x_{0}$ and $\hat{x}_{0_g}$ to predict pixel-wise anomaly scores as close as possible to the ground truth mask.
+The segmentation loss is defined as:

-\end{small} Where $M$ is the ground truth mask of the input image and $\hat{M}$ is the output of the segmentation sub-network.
+Where $M$ is the ground truth mask of the input image and $\hat{M}$ is the output of the segmentation sub-network.
 Inspired by ~\cite{zhang2023prn}, smooth L1 loss~\cite{girshick2015fast-rcnn} and focal loss~\cite{lin2017focal} are applied simultaneously to reduce over-sensitivity to outliers and accurately segment hard anomalous examples. $\gamma\in \mathbb{R}^{+}$ is a hyperparameter that controls the importance of $\mathcal{L}_{focal}$.
 Thus, the total loss used in jointly training DiffusionAD is:

 \textbf{Inference stage.\quad}Unlike other diffusion methods that reconstruct images in an iterative manner, we still perform a one-step norm-guided estimation in the inference stage, which is hundreds of times faster while maintaining comparable sampling quality.
-The robust decision boundary learned by the segmentation network will also effectively mitigate the effect of such sub-optimal sample quality.
-Moreover, in the inference phase, $t_s$ and $t_b$ are fixed values.
-After the segmentation model predicts the pixel-level anomaly score $\hat{M}$, we take the average of the top $K$ anomalous pixels in $\hat{M}$ as the image-level anomaly score~\cite{zhang2023prn}.
+The robust decision boundary learned by the segmentation network will also effectively mitigate the effect of sub-optimal reconstruction quality.
+Moreover, we empirically set $t_s = 200$ and $t_b =400$ in the inference phase.
+After the segmentation model predicts the pixel-level anomaly score $\hat{M}$, we take the average of the top $K$ scores in $\hat{M}$ as the image-level anomaly score~\cite{zhang2023prn}.